tlogan/ERST/README.md

 # Lightweight Tapas

+## Roadmap
+- implementation by Nov 1.
+- paper by Nov 16.

-## TODO
+## Implementation
+- TODO: get token sequence up to a point in the grammar
-- cache from token sequence to analysis result
+- TODO: cache from token sequence to analysis result
-- lookup result in cache before computing
+- TODO: lookup result in cache before computing
-- write attribute rules for analysis
+- TODO: write attribute rules for analysis
-- write tree listener for printing out indented parse tree
+- TODO: write tree listener for printing out indented parse tree

-- instead of using custom solver, translate leaf subtyping into horn clauses for external solver
+- TODO: instead of using custom solver, translate leaf subtyping into horn clauses for external solver
-- use renaming lazily (just for equality modulo alpha renaming)
+- TODO: use renaming lazily (just for equality modulo alpha renaming)

 ## Story
+- Conjecture: finding necessary intersections during type checking corresponds to craig interpolation extracting a generalization from a proof
+    - the program being type checked behaves as the proof being traversed by craig interpolation.

 ### Title
 - Guiding safe generation of untyped programs